zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-My personal notes, models, and tests written on machine learning (ML) topics
+This project contains my models, tests, and notes written on machine learning (ML) topics

 Still at the early stage, many things to be done in future